 NASCAR shakes up schedule for 2018 and adds road course

-NASCAR has announced several changes to its 2018 schedule, including new tracks in the final 11 races of the season.
+NASCAR announced several changes to its 2018 schedule Tuesday, including new tracks for the final 11 races of the season.
+Indianapolis Motor Speedway will become the 26th race of the Cup season and the final chance to set next year's playoff field.

 Comments